 - Bacaba

 Of course, this list isn’t exhaustive—there are many more tree fruits out there, especially in less-explored regions of the world.
-But it’s a solid starting point for anyone curious about the connection between fruit and the trees that bear them.
+But it’s a solid starting point for anyone curious about the connection between fruits and how they grow.
 Keep exploring, tasting, and learning—because there’s always another fruit to discover hanging quietly in the canopy.